psmd-iberutaru/OpihiExarata/docs/source/technical/installation/documentation.rst

 Sphinx
 ------

-To build the Sphinx documentation, Python needs to be installed (the Python version installed in this installation procedure can be used).
+To build the Sphinx documentation, Python needs to be installed.
+(The Python version installed in :ref:`technical-installation-python-part` can be used.)

 The following packages must be installed::